Ricardo Escotto: 2024

 Escotto returned for the 2024 season, switching teams to BN Racing.
 He would have a more successful season, finishing on the podium twice at Road America and Toronto respectively.
-Escotto finished 9th in the championship.
+Escotto finished ninth in the championship.

 Indy NXT

 2024

 On May 31, 2024, it was announced that Escotto would make his debut in the Indy NXT series for Juncos Hollinger Racing, where he would drive in five races for the team.
 He would have his highest result of thirteenth at Laguna Seca and Milwaukee.

 2025

 For 2025, Escotto moved up to the series full-time for the 2025 season.
 He signed with Andretti Cape Indy NXT, becoming an Andretti Global affiliated driver and with the aim of driving for the team for the 2026 season.
 However, on July 25, Andretti Cape announced that it had parted ways with Escotto ahead of the Laguna Seca double-header.

+2026

+On January 14, 2026, it was announced that Escotto will return to Indy NXT in 2026 with Juncos Hollinger Racing.

+FIA Formula 3

+In June 2026, Escotto made a cameo appearance in FIA Formula 3 with AIX Racing at the Barcelona round, as a stand-in replacement for an injured Brad Benavides.
+He reprised his role as replacement driver for the Silverstone and Spa-Francorchamps rounds.
+He was replaced by Salim Hanna for the Hungary round but was announced to return to the team for the final two rounds of the season in Monza and Madrid.
+However, he was unable to partake in the latter round after being involved in a road traffic accident.